 I don’t think that’s going to be the case this time, chef.
 This stuff should be fresh.
 Jack will find out when the restaurant opens for Sunday brunch.
 In the meantime, he’ll look forward to teeth cleanings, dermatology appointments, x-rays, MRIs, and for the next time something in his house breaks.

 I’m getting up there in age; things aren’t as tight down there as they used to be (Too much information?
 If so, the reader should go no further.).
 Too, while yoga has a way of working out the tight muscles it also has a way of working out other things–like gas.
 It happens to many practitioners.
 It’s all over YouTube.com.
-(See below.)
 It happened to an attractive older lady who often practices behind me in the classes I take.
-It has also happened more than once to the guy in shaded glasses who’s mat is often next to mine.
+It has also happened to the guy in shaded glasses who often rolls out his mat next to mine.
 Shit happens–er, well close enough.

 So on the rare occasions when I hear toots, farts, poots, or whatever you call them, in class, it usually breaks my concentration, and I think, “Oh, that’s embarrassing.”
 It has happened to me before, but I was in some posture close to the mat so at the last second I was able to quickly sit on it like falling on a grenade.
 Did anyone else hear it?
 I guessed not.